Provo Tabernacle: Construction of the second tabernacle

 The Provo Tabernacle in 1914, before the center tower was removed.

 The construction for the second and larger Provo tabernacle (referred to also as the Utah Stake Tabernacle or the New Provo Tabernacle) started in 1883.
 It was built by the LDS Church as a meeting place that would hold more people than its predecessor.
 Harvey H. Cluff oversaw its construction.
-The new tabernacle, designed by William Folsom could seat 3,000 individuals in its auditorium and balconies.
+The new tabernacle, designed by William H. Folsom could seat 3,000 individuals in its auditorium and balconies.
 The tabernacle was in use by 1886, when it held the LDS Church's general conference on April 6.
 Members of the First Presidency were in hiding at the time on polygamy charges and were not present.
 The tabernacle was dedicated on April 17, 1898, by George Q. Cannon, with church president Joseph F. Smith also in attendance.
-The building costs totaled USD$100,000.
-In 1907, a USD$10,000 organ from the Austin Organ Company was installed, featuring 36 ranks of pipes and 3 manuals.
+The building costs totaled US$100,000.
+In 1907, a US$10,000 organ from the Austin Organ Company was installed, featuring 36 ranks of pipes and 3 manuals.
 In 1917, the cupola was removed due to the roof sagging.

 In 1964, the tabernacle was updated, with much of the interior painted white, while the electrical and heating systems were updated.